cloebot/cloe.github.io/aboutme.md

 subtitle: What else do you need?
 ---

-My name is **Cloe Lee** Here is little bit more about me:
+My name is **Cloe Lee**.
+Here is little bit more about me:

 I took my first coding class when I was 21, and it blowed my mind!
 It was too late to change my major but instead, I learned more embedded software system as an electrical engineering degree.
 Luckily, I now work as a software engineer at Honeywell Aerospace in my first career.

 As I am getting closer to high level programming than I ever thought, I found more interested in web development.
 In my spare time, I am developing Home Automation and Web Application.

-> I have never grown up, but I will never stop growing.<br/>
+> I have never grown up, but I will never stop growing.
 > -Author C. Clarke-